b-ptiste/operational-reseach/README.md

 Once the MIP is described, the solver will execute a branch-and-bound algorithm to solve it.
 We are given a method to build a branch-and-bound, this method is based on the Schrage algorithm.

-The goal of this project is to realize optimized versions for MIP and branch-and-bound.
+We realized optimized versions for MIP and branch-and-bound.
 Then in a second time, we compare the performances of the two methods.
 For the branch & bound we also study the effect of the way to proceed nodes : `depth first search`, `breadth first search` and `best first search`.

 Then we will propose an efficient and exhaustive visualization with Plotly.
 Each node contains its status, the current optimal value ...